E-Gilley/gilley/index.md

 ---

-### COMING SOON: What Are the Biggest Winners and Losers in the S&P 500 This Year?
+### COMING SOON: Exploring the Biggest Winners and Losers in the S&P 500 This Year

 Utilizes real data pulled from AlphaVantage's API stored in a cloud-based database to analyze which companies have over and under-performed relative to their size within Vanguard's S&P 500 ETF (VOO) in 2023.